locaal-ai/obs-backgroundremoval/README.md

 ### Mac OSX

-Install dependencies:
+#### Install dependencies

+You may use homebrew:
 ```
 $ brew install opencv onnxruntime
 ```

-You may also build a static-linking (very minimal) version of OpenCV, instead of the homebrew one:
+Or - you may also build a (very minimal) version of OpenCV and ONNX Runtime for static-linking, instead of the homebrew ones:
 ```
 <root>/build/ $ ../scripts/makeOpenCV_osx.sh
+<root>/build/ $ ../scripts/makeOnnxruntime_osx.sh
 ```
-This should be more robust across versions of OSX, as well as building for 10.13.
+Static linking should be more robust across versions of OSX, as well as building for 10.13.

 #### Finding libobs

-If you install the desktop OBS app (https://obsproject.com/download) you already have the binaries for libobs (e.g. `/Applications/OBS.app/Contents/Frameworks/libobs.0.dylib`) But you don't have the headers - so clone the main obs repo e.g. `git clone git@github.com:obsproject/obs-studio.git`
+If you install the desktop OBS app (https://obsproject.com/download) you already have the binaries for libobs (e.g. `/Applications/OBS.app/Contents/Frameworks/libobs.0.dylib`) But you don't have the headers - so clone the main obs repo e.g. `git clone --single-branch -b 26.1.2 git@github.com:obsproject/obs-studio.git` (match the version number to your OBS install.
+Right now on OSX it's 26.1.2)

 Build:
 ```
 $ mkdir build && cd build
-$ cmake .. -DobsLibPath=/Applications/OBS.app/Contents/Frameworks -DobsIncludePath=/Users/roy_shilkrot/Downloads/obs-studio/libobs
+$ cmake .. -DobsLibPath=/Applications/OBS.app/Contents/Frameworks -DobsIncludePath=~/Downloads/obs-studio/libobs
 $ cmake --build .
 ```